amouro/drupalden_iwakuni_2023/slides.md

 Our university, OIST, built a Drupal 7 site in 2011, which was the first year of its release.

 Drupal 7 has had the longest lifespan among all Drupal versions and brought significant changes to the platform.
-One of these changes was the integration of CCK as the Content Type entity fields, brought Views to the core.
+One of these changes was the integration of CCK as the Content Type entity fields, brought test-driven development to the core.
 Additionally, ImageCache was transformed into Image Style.

 Last year, we underwent a two-year journey to rebuild and modernize the website using Drupal 9.